 Think about what platforms you want to post your podcast to and on what days of the week.
 Stick to a consistent schedule so that your listeners can build a habit; it's a good idea to publish your podcasts early in the morning in the timezone of your audience so that they can listen at a time of day that suits them best (and according to Demand Sage (2023), most people listen in the morning).
 Be realistic about your schedule as well - planning, recording and editing a podcast is a surprisingly time-intensive task, so don't tie yourself to daily episodes unless you have a large team that you can rely on for help and post-production.

-Gather your equipment
+Gather your podcast equipment

-When it comes to how to start a podcast, there are a few crucial pieces of equipment that you'll need in preparation for your recording session.
+When it comes to how to setup a podcast, there are a few crucial pieces of podcast equipment that you'll need in preparation for your recording session.
 If you're renting out a podcast recording studio, your equipment list may be a little shorter.
 However, it's important that you do your research and make sure that the space is equipped with everything you need.
 If you're looking for places to hire film equipment from in London, we've got you covered.

-If you're opting for building a home studio or want to supply your own equipment, sourcing a microphone that delivers high-quality audio is absolutely paramount.
+If you're opting for building a home podcast studio or want to supply your own podcast equipment, sourcing a microphone that delivers high-quality audio is absolutely paramount.
 Most podcasters will use XLR microphones as they offer crisp, accurate recordings and an ability to handle a wide range of frequencies.
 However, if you're looking for something a little cheaper and more portable, there are a number of great USB microphones on the market.
 Microphones like the Samson Q2U and ATR2100 offer both XLR and USB output, giving you the freedom to choose between the two, meaning you can start out using USB in your home recording studio and then progress to XLR without needing to upgrade your kit.

 Having video recordings of your podcast is becoming increasingly popular as it allows you to tap into audiences on YouTube that typically wouldn't listen to podcasts elsewhere.
 To do this, you'll need a video camera setup, as well as a creative backdrop and any visual branding that you want to include.
 Having a filmed recording of your podcast will also enable you to post video clips to Instagram, TikTok and Twitter, which fare much better than audio-only content.
 If you're lacking a neat, visually appealing place to film, consider using a green screen and add a background when you edit.

 It's a good idea to have a laptop on hand whilst you record, in case you want to reference images or videos to your guests or co-hosts.
-These can be added to the video recording in post-production, so make sure you keep track of any references that you've made.
+These can be added to the video podcast recording in post-production, so make sure you keep track of any references that you've made.
 Having a laptop on hand also means that you can see script notes and conduct any necessary fact-checking as you record.
 You may also have someone moderating the feed from the control room who can relay feedback via a live text chat; the other option here is to have them communicate via headphones, but you may find this distracting if you're just starting out.

 Record and edit your podcast

 Now for the fun part!
-Once you've acquired your equipment and mapped out your structure, you're ready to get chatting.
+Once you've acquired your podcast equipment and mapped out your structure, you're ready to get chatting.
 Part of the allure of podcasts is listening to genuine conversations unfold as they happen and witnessing people's unscripted reactions to each other.
 This means that rehearsals could actually hinder your production - which is great news if you're feeling eager to get stuck in.
 Pre-recorded podcasts also give you the freedom to take breaks or inject with notes about the direction of conversation.
 You can even recruit a moderator to help you do this (some podcasts will have moderators who are mic'd up, others behind the scenes).

 When it comes to editing your audio, try to cut out waffle and less engaging portions to keep things concise and interesting.
 However, don't over-edit as this can detract from the flow, and much of what people like about podcasts is their chatty, conversational spirit.
 Ask friends or those in your network to proof the unedited recording and make note of where they felt their attention slipping; sometimes we're too close to our own content to judge it fairly and it can be useful to have an outside opinion.